skpacha/Crunchyroll-Downloader/readme.md

 - Download all of the episode thumbnails in png format
 - Download the subtitles of an episode (as a text file)
 - Download all of the episodes in a season (detected by the link or if the search query has no numbers)
+- If you have a premium account you can login to download premium episodes
 - Control the conversion process (pause, resume, stop, delete, etc.)

 ### Installation

 Download the latest exe installer from the [releases](https://github.com/Tenpi/Crunchyroll-Downloader-GUI/releases) tab.
-Don't forget to uninstall the app if you are going to update it (eventually I plan on integrating some auto-updating functionality).
 You may get a warning message along the lines of "running this app can harm your PC", but don't worry because it's safe.
+Updates are able to be installed automatically.

 ### Bugs and Requests